Air Force Enlisted Job AFSC 3D1X1 (Client Systems)

 - Completion of high school is mandatory.

-- Additional courses in business, mathematics, computer science, or information technologies is desirable.
+- Additional courses in business, mathematics, computer science, or information technologies are desirable.

 - A+ certification is desirable.